 Model distillation for modern neural networks, introduced by Hinton et al. \cite{hinton2015distilling}, is widely used to reduce model size and inference cost.
 The original (teacher) model guides training of a smaller (student) model, typically by matching the teacher's logits.

 Distillation is also common in secure inference (e.g., \cite{splithe}) to lower protocol runtime.
-Empirical studies \cite{Romero2014FitNetsHF,efficacyKD} show that students with over $10\times$ fewer parameters can retain accuracy comparable to the teacher, depending on task and architecture.
+Empirical studies, such as \cite{Romero2014FitNetsHF,efficacyKD}, showed that student models with over $10\times$ fewer parameters can retain accuracy comparable to the teacher, depending on task and architecture.

-In \textsc{PrivaDE}, we include an optional, local distillation step by the model owner prior to data evaluation.
-The distilled model is chosen to balance accuracy and size reduction.
-Beyond improving efficiency, distillation can also reduce leakage: due to limited capacity, a small student cannot faithfully encode all teacher information \cite{efficacyKD}.
-We therefore deliberately select a student size that tolerates a minor accuracy loss in exchange for substantial runtime savings and reduced leakage.
-In Section~\ref{sec:experiments}, we show that a reduced model can still support effective data evaluation and produce results comparable to the original model.
+In \textsc{PrivaDE}, we include optional local distillation by the model owner prior to data evaluation, where the choice of student model balances accuracy loss and size reduction.
+Beyond efficiency, distillation can reduce leakage: limited-capacity students cannot faithfully encode all teacher information~\cite{efficacyKD}.
+We deliberately select a student size tolerating minor accuracy loss for substantial runtime savings and reduced leakage.
+Section~\ref{sec:experiments} shows reduced models still support effective data evaluation.